 Of the three disciplines in triathlon, which do you find hardest and why?

 Swimming.
 Firstly, I sink; like a lead rock.
 Secondly, it is by far the most technical aspect which requires significant practice (and annoyingly is at odds with running; a good runner kicks like crap because the ankles are too tight).
 And thirdly, I’m mega short-sighted and really am blind as a bat without my glasses on.
 If you can recommend swim goggle manufacturers that make pro-quality lenses that deal with myopia and astigmatism, please do let me know!

 Describe your philosophy for life in a six-word sentence…

 Measure life by the legacy you create.
 Bugger, that’s 7 words.

 A question from Jo (my last featured blogger) What is your biggest worry when it comes to triathlon?

 Just making sure that I’m prepared and have planned my race, ensuring I remember where my transition point is and to eat and drink appropriately during the race.

 An awful lot of people will attempt to suggest it is a stupid idea.
-Its only stupid if you believe them.
+It’s only stupid if you believe them.
 Do not expect to be god-like in your first race.
-Do lots of pre-big-race races to get experience of what its like, dealing with adrenalin and thousand-yard stares, bonking, almost drowning, etc etc. Do this so that come you’re A-race, you know what to expect, have put the hours in, and are ready.
+Do lots of pre-big-race races.
+Get some experience of what its like, dealing with adrenalin and thousand-yard stares, bonking, almost drowning, etc etc. Do this so that come your A-race, you know what to expect, have put the hours in, and are ready.

 Is there anything else that you would like to add?

 I’ve learnt through bitter experience that we simply do not have enough time on this planet to be unhappy.
-If there are aspects about your life which you do not like; do not hide or ignore them.
+If there are aspects of your life which you do not like; do not hide or ignore them.
 Change.
-It wont be easy, and sometimes there will be extremely hard decisions to be made; but rest assured doing nothing will ensure no change will happen.
+It won’t be easy, and sometimes there will be extremely hard decisions to be made, but rest assured doing nothing will ensure no change will happen.
 Happiness is there for the taking; you only have to reach for it.